wmariuss/awesome-devops/README.md

 - [Terrateam](https://terrateam.io) - Open-source alternative to Terraform Cloud/Enterprise, GitOps-first with native GitHub integration and designed for scale, security, and reliability.
 - [Scalr](https://scalr.com/) - Drop-in Terraform Cloud alternative, usage-based pricing, unlimited concurrency.
 - [CloudRay](https://cloudray.io) - Centralised platform for managing servers, organizing Bash scripts, and automating infrastructure tasks across cloud and virtual machines.
+- [Servy](https://github.com/aelassas/servy) - A tool to turn any app into a native Windows service with powerful configuration and management options (a modern alternative to NSSM and WinSW).

 ## Productivity Tools